ForgeRock/ds-operator/README.md

 * Note to ForgeRock developers: secret-agent is already installed on the eng-shared cluster.*

+For development you can deploy [hack/secrets.yaml](hack/secrets.yaml) instead of running secret agent.
+These are static secrets and should never be used in production.

 ## Deploy a Directory Instance

 Once the ds-operator has been installed, you can deploy an instance of the directory service using the custom